 NetMath Academic Year term (open enrollment, self-paced, 16-week) courses do not count toward the course load for a particular semester and therefore, do not qualify for traditional financial aid.
-Our 8-week Summer Semester courses (for UIUC students only) will qualify for financial aid.
+Our 8-week Summer Semester courses will qualify for most types of financial aid.

 High school students and members of the military: see information below on this page.

 University of Illinois Students: For financial aid questions, please contact the Office of Student Financial Aid.